programmfabrik/easydb-documentation/en/webfrontend/administration/base-config/base-config.md

 * [Remote Plugins](plugins/plugins.html)
 * [Server-Config](server-config/server-config.html)

-## Upload/Download for basic connfiguration schema
+## Upload/Download for basic configuration schema

 Via the <i class="fa fa-cog"></i> button in the bottom left it is possible to download the existing settings of the basic configuration and also upload a basic configuration file (e.g. as fallback).